 American River Conservancy

-The Mother Lode River Center has been a consistent supporter of the American River Conservancy since I was involved early after its formation.
-Although retired as the Conservancy’s longest serving Board Member, 18 years, I remain dedicated to support the untiring efforts of its Executive Director, Alan Ehrgott, its excellent staff and enthusiastic volunteers.
+What if you save a river from dams only to lose its banks to development?
+This was the dilemma that created the American River Conservancy (ARC) and the video below honoring its 20th Anniversary describes the birth and trajectory of one of California’s most successful land trusts.
+Mother Lode has been a consistent supporter of the ARC since its formation and its owner, Scott Underwood, served 18 years as a member of its Board.
 To date the Conservancy has helped preserve over 15,000 acres on the South Fork of the American River alone with the establishment of a multi use trail system that is over 25 miles in length and rapidly gaining popularity.
 It has also preserved extensive land on the Consumnes River and recently completed a 10,000-acre acquisition to preserve land in the American River watershed at Granite Chief near Lake Tahoe.
 The Wakamatsu Farm project is another accomplishment that preserves 272 acres of the Tea and Silk Colony of Okei-San in Coloma, the original Japanese colony in America.
 In addition to historical displays and tours this location now also supports an organic farm supplying produce to the local community through a CSA.

 Contributions to the ARC are fully tax deductible and the organization has among the lowest administrative overheads of any organization of its kind.